 3. Pingvellir National Park

-Crazy enough you can actually dive here between 2 tectonic plates!
+Did you know you can dive between 2 tectonic plates in Iceland?
+Well, you can here!
 You can easily spend couple hours here and taking in what this place has to offer.
 At the bottom of the trail, you will be run into a gorgeous waterfall too.

 4. Solheimajokull Glacier